 So, there you have it!
 My top 5 essential nutrients vegans need to be aware of.
 Anyone can thrive on a vegan diet and with a little planning, your body can remain strong and healthy!

 Although, if you’re a little overwhelmed with what vitamins you should be getting in more of and don’t want to hassle yourself with taking a hundred pills everyday, here’s a vegan multivitamin I can recommended.

-It has all the right vitamins in it – except for the omega-3s – and it’s a teeny tiny tablet!
+It has all the right vitamins in it — including vegan DHA and EPA — and it’s a nice sized tablet!
 Perfect for those who are looking for something easier than a handful of supplements.